-Prior to LDF, Hoag served eight years in the Office of the Federal Public Defender for the Middle District of Tennessee as an Assistant Federal Public Defender, where she represented death-sentenced individuals in federal habeas and related state court proceedings.
+Prior to LDF, Hoag served eight years in the Office of the Federal Public Defender for the Middle District of Tennessee as a writing and research attorney and Assistant Federal Public Defender, where she represented death-sentenced individuals in federal habeas and related state court proceedings.
 She clerked for The Honorable John T. Nixon of the United State District Court for the Middle District of Tennessee.

 Hoag graduated from Yale College and NYU School of Law, where she was a Derrick Bell Public Interest Scholar and an editor on the Review of Law and Social Change.
 She is a member of the New York and Tennessee state bars and continues to represent a client sentenced to death in federal court.